llSourcell/Game-AI/README.md

 `python atari.py --game <env_name>`

 It will run `SpaceInvaders-v0` by default but you can use other game names as well.
+Add `--display true` to the above command line argument if you'd like to see the game while it trains

 ## Credits
 Credit for the vast majority of code here goes to [Kee Hyun Won](https://github.com/kihyunwon).
 I've merely created a wrapper to get people started.